jumpinjackie/vscode-map-preview/README.md

 # Caveats/Limitations

  * The data you are previewing must be convertible to [Web Mercator](http://wiki.openstreetmap.org/wiki/EPSG:3857), in order to properly overlay against any of the provided base map layers.
- * Will probably choke on really large data files (this extension is really meant for quick-and-dirty previews of small files/snippets)
+ * Will probably choke on really large data files (this extension is really meant for quick-and-dirty previews of small files and snippets)